damey2011/circularfashion/README.md

     docker-compose exec web python manage.py migrate
     ```

+- There's a few mock data that would also readily generate the data shown later below in this doc.
+Once you have ran migrations, you can load the data by running:

+    ```bash
+    docker-compose exec web python manage.py create_options
+    ```

 - You should be able to access the application on the host machine at port `80`.
 If you wish to run it on
 another port, you should change the configurations on the `docker-compose.yml` and choose a convenient
 port for the Nginx server to interface with the host machine.